theupdateframework/taps/candidate-keyid-tap.md

 privilege escalation in which the client verifies one metadata file with a key from a role not trusted to sign that metadata file.
-This proposal prevents privilege escalation attacks by requiring that metadata owners use unique keyids within each metadata file.
-As described in the rationale, this prevents keyid collisions and protects clients from privilege escalation attacks.
+This proposal prevents privilege escalation attacks by requiring that metadata owners use unique keyids within each metadata file, as described in the rationale.

 # Backwards Compatibility